CommitToTheBit/CMP502-Trypophobia/README.md

 # CMP502-Trypophobia
- Final submission for CMP502 coursework
+Final submission for CMP502 coursework.
+All necessary documentation contained in 'docs' folder.